-- 1. Pre-clinical Classroom Instruction: The first 150-160 hours are devoted to classroom workshops where students learn design principles, technical information, and professional practices. - 2.
-Clinic Classroom Learning Experience: The remaining 1340-1350 hours are spent in the clinic area where practical experience is gained. - 3.
+- 1. Pre-clinical Classroom Instruction: The first 210 scheduled hours for full-time and 160 scheduled hours for part-time (adjusted for school closures during the first weeks) are devoted to classroom workshops where students learn design principles, technical information, and professional practices. - 2.
+Clinic Classroom Learning Experience: The remaining time will include time spent in the clinic area where practical experience is gained. - 3.
 Distance Education Learning Experience: Students enrolled in the program with distance education will complete a portion of their education through online learning.